Documents You Will Get

 • Information on public assistance programs and how to apply for them

 Your case manager or Independent Living Specialist must fill out a form, called Records and Resources Exchanged, that shows they have given you all of your documents and talked to you about all of the information listed above.
 The form also has a place for you to put your initials that you have or haven’t been given the information.
+This must be filed with the court once you turn 17 at every Judicial Review hearing.
 Find a copy of that form HERE

 A picture of an adorable blue cartoon pit bull named Scrappy.